mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Automate the easy stuff

-If you rely on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're criminally (TOOD: different word) wasting their time.
+If you rely on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're wasting their time tremendously.

 {{<notice type="info">}}